Melanoma and other skin cancers

 Surgery is the primary treatment for all stages of melanoma.
 Some or all of the melanoma is often removed during the first biopsy.
 If cancerous tissue still remains after such a biopsy, a surgeon will cut away additional tissue from the surrounding area to remove any stray cancer cells.

 Surgical management of melanoma that develops in rare sites, such as the vagina, cervix and ovaries, is becoming less aggressive.
-Studies have shown that wide local removal is equal to radical surgery in many of these cases.
+Studies have shown that wide local removal works as well as radical surgery in many of these cases.
 Melanoma of the urethra, bladder, and ureter usually requires extensive surgery, however.

 Mohs micrographic surgery is a technique used to remove very thin layers of skin, one at a time.
 Each layer is examined immediately under a microscope.
 When the layers are shown to be cancer-free, the surgery is complete.